-Improper movement of vehicle
+Improper movement of vehicle 1 minute up to EXCLUSION •

 The competing crew, except for any breakdown assistance the organisers may provide, must undertake all servicing.
 Other than that, provided by rally officials, ORGANISED SERVICE ASSISTANCE IS EXPRESSLY FORBIDDEN.
-The facilities of roadside garages and service stations may be used providing their services have not been prearranged.
+The facilities of roadside garages, motoring organisations and service stations may be used providing their services have not been pre-arranged.